Squeakyox/gf-prosites/README.md

 # gf-prosites
 This repo contains two plugins: The User Registration Plugin and the Upgrade Plugin.
 They allow RocketGenius, Inc.'s Gravity Froms and WPMUdev's Pro Sites plugins work together.

+UPDATE by SqueakyOX: There are three plugins now.
+The 2 original plugins & 1 forked version for trial registration.
+The current version are all in working progress.
+It isn't definitive and some part are still broken.
+Use at your own peril!
+You can contact me at wpmudev for more info!

 #THE USER REGISTRATION PLUGIN
 The first plugin is a custom version of Gravity form's User Registration form plugin.
 This allows you to bypass wpmudev's prosites signup page and register new sites with a custom form.